 The whole island of Tenerife might be considered a scenic spot, but there are specific vantage points and places of interest you won’t want to miss.

-The mountainous, volcanic landscape in Tenerife provides numerous places to go hiking and see some beautiful views of the island.
+The mountainous, volcanic landscape in Tenerife provides numerous natural attractions and places to go hiking with beautiful views of the island.

 Of the gorgeous rocky beaches, Playa de Los Gigantes is the most famous and there are also some hidden gems like Playa Abama in Adeje, Playa El Bollullo near Puerto de la Cruz.

-Greenery is abound here in Tenerife with places like Jardín Botánico (18th century), Parque Taoro, Palmetum of Santa Cruz de Tenerife, Parque Los Lavaderos, Sitio Litre Garden, Parque García Sanabria, Mariposario del Drago (butterflies) and Victoria Garden leading the way.
+Greenery abounds in the botanical gardens of Tenerife with places like Jardín Botánico (18th century), Parque Taoro, Palmetum of Santa Cruz de Tenerife, Parque Los Lavaderos, Sitio Litre Garden, Parque García Sanabria, Mariposario del Drago (butterflies) and Victoria Garden leading the way.

 Drago de Icod de Los Vinos is a massive, solitary dracaena tree, an icon of Tenerife that is estimated to be over 1,000 years old.